Skip to main content

 Anne of Green Gables Book Series

-I didn't know about Anne of Green Gables or any books in the series until I watched the Netflix series Anne With An E. I really enjoyed it and I came to adore Anne.
-So naturally I wanted to read the books and continue Anne's life in my mind, after finishing the series.
-I'm done wrapping up the 4th book, Anne of Windy Poplars.
-It's been such a delight.
-I've picked out some excerpts, and lines from the book here, some of which are my favorites, some that resonated with me, and some that reminded me of pieces of stuff.
+I didn't know about Anne of Green Gables or the book series until I watched the Netflix series, Anne With An E. Oh, how I came to adore Anne.
+Then, I wanted to read the books and continue Anne's life in my head.
+It's been a delight.

 1. Anne of Green Gables